Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples

-\mypar{10-way and 15-way few-shot learning} In Table~\ref{tab:table10way} and Table~\ref{tab:table15way}, we compare PN, AM3 and the proposed approach for the more challenging 10-way and 15-way settings, respectively.
+\mypar{10-way and 15-way few-shot learning} In Table~\ref{tab:table10way} and Table~\ref{tab:table15way}, we compare PN, AM3, and the proposed approach for the more challenging 10-way and 15-way settings, respectively.
 As expected, the performances of all models decrease as the way count increases, especially in comparison to the commonly studied $5$-way setting.
-Our model outperforms both PN and AM3 in the 1-shot setting, in both 10-way and 15-way experiments and the performance margin between those models increases.
+Our model outperforms both PN and AM3 in the 1-shot setting, in both 10-way and 15-way experiments.
 In the 5-shot setting, although our approach obtains nearly $1\%$ better accuracy on validation sets, it falls $0.5$ points behind AM3 on test sets.
-This points to a less than ideal correlation between the validation and test set performances.
-This is likely to degrade as the way count increases with a fixed sized validation (or test) set, since the overlap across tasks increase and the variance across tasks reduce with larger way settings, reducing the overall richness and reliability of the evaluation.
+This points to a less than the ideal correlation between the validation and test set performances.
+This is likely to degrade as the way count increases with a fixed-sized validation (or test) set since the overlap across tasks increases and the variance across tasks reduce with larger way settings, reducing the overall richness and reliability of the evaluation.

 \mypar{Model complexity} We report a comparison between AM3~\cite{xing2019} and our approach in terms of the number of parameters, and inference latency in Table~\ref{tab:tableTime}.
 The number of parameters, shown in the second column, compares the original AM3 model versus our complete model, excluding the backbone.
 Despite the addition of the new attention mechanisms, the final model has fewer parameters compared to the original AM3 model due to the simplification of $\alpha$ coefficients in our model, as explained above.
 The latency values, shown in the following columns, are measured in terms of the average time it takes to complete a single forward pass of a 5-way episode on a single A100 GPU, in the $1$-shot and $5$-shot settings.
 The increased inference time is a result of the attention mechanisms.